danwit/jQache/README.md

-jQache - A simple jQuery Selector (object) cache
+jQache - A simple jQuery selector (object) cache
 ===============================
 jQache is a simple jQuery selector (object) cache.
 Simply add ".q" after "$" when selecting elements and you should be good to go.